-- The right to opt-out of the sale of their personal information and direct a business to stop selling their information.
+- The right to opt-out of the sale of their personal information and direct a company to stop selling their information.
 Children under the age of 16 must provide opt-in consent.
-Children under the age of 13 require consent of a parent or guardian.
+Children under the age of 13 require the consent of a parent or guardian.

-- The right to non-discrimination when a consumer exercises a privacy right under CCPA.
+- The right to non-discrimination when a consumer exercises privacy rights under the CCPA.

-- Has a gross annual revenue in excess of $25 million;
+- Has a gross annual revenue of $25 million

-- Buys, receives, or sells the personal information of 50,000 or more consumers, households, or devices;
+- Buys, receives, or sells the consumer's personal information of 50,000 or more consumers, households, or devices

-- Derives 50 percent or more of their revenue from selling consumers' personal information.
+- Derives 50% or more of their revenue from selling consumers' personal information.